pchaos/vim-lua-formatter.nvim/README.md

 # vim-lua-format.nvim

-Last Modified: 2023-07-01 16:28:23
+Last Modified: 2023-07-03 00:22:18

-vim-lua-format.nvim is forked from [vim-lua-format](https://github.com/andrejlevkovitch/vim-lua-format), and rewrite wth lua.
+vim-lua-format.nvim is forked from [vim-lua-format](https://github.com/andrejlevkovitch/vim-lua-format), and rewrited wth lua.

 _Add default lua-format config file:".lua_format.default"(when not found ".lua-format" then using this default config file)._